geerlingguy/deskpi-super6c-cluster/benchmark/README.md

 mpirun -f cluster-hosts ./xhpl
 ```

-> The configuration here is optimized for a 4-node Pi CM4 cluster with 8 GB of RAM on each module.
-Some settings like those in the `HPL.dat` file may need changes for different cluster layouts!
+> The configuration here was tested on smaller 1, 4, and 6-node clusters with 6-64 GB of RAM.
+Some settings in the `config.yml` file that affect the generated `HPL.dat` file may need diffent tuning for different cluster layouts!

 ### Single Node Usage